cspiders/Java-theory/README.md

 <br> The Java platform software-only platform that runs on top of other hardware-based platforms.
 <br> The Java platform has two components

-<br>      1.
-The Java Virtual Machine
+###     1. The Java Virtual Machine
-<br>      2.
-The Java Application Programming Interface (API)
+###     2. The Java Application Programming Interface (API)

-<br> Java Virtual Machine; it's the base for the Java platform and it can be installed on various hardware-based platforms.
+<br> <b> Java Virtual Machine</b>. it's the base for the Java platform and it can be installed on various hardware-based platforms.
-<br> The API is a large collection of ready-made classes and interfaces grouped into libraries and these libraries are grouped into packages.
+<br> <b> The API </b> is a large collection of ready-made classes and interfaces grouped into libraries and these libraries are grouped into packages.

 <br />